-- Communications are fair and not misleading. - Clients are given clear and concise information, including the risks involved, before they enter into financial products and services. - Products and services are suitable and appropriate, taking into account the needs of the clients, their financial and risk profile and objectives. - Complaints should be handled in a prompt, friendly, fair and effective manner. - Employees should only market and sell products and services which have been approved for sale.
+Communications are fair and not misleading.

+- Clients are given clear and concise information, including the risks involved, before they enter into financial products and services. - Products and services are suitable and appropriate, taking into account the needs of the clients, their financial and risk profile and objectives. - Complaints should be handled in a prompt, friendly, fair and effective manner.